mike-fabian/ibus-typing-booster/content/docs/user/index.md

 `ISO_Left_Tab`, `Down`, `KP_Down`) and then `space`.
 Personally, I use that far more often than committing the candidate directly via its number.

+###### 3_6
+## ⚠️ Caveat: Key bindings can only work when there is input focus

+Key bindings of Typing Booster only work when something where one can actually can type into has focus.

+For example, if you type some keys while the focus is on the desktop background or while the focus is on a webpage and no input area in that webpage has focus, then Typing Booster doesn’t see these key events at all!
+So there is no way Typing Booster can react in any way to such key events.

+Only when something has focus which can actually receive input Typing Booster gets the key events and can react to the key events and do something.

 ###### 4
 ## Multilingual input